-- The red X in a white circle means that you are not able to start this process yet - R The green R in a white circle indicates a process is ready to be started. - The red R in a yellow circle indicates a process that is currently running. - The white V in a green circle indicates that the process has finished, and there are graphs or data plots that are ready to be viewed. - The error symbol indicates that a major problem has occurred and the process has stopped running and did not complete successfully.
+- The red X in a white circle means that you are not able to start this process yet - R The green R in a white circle indicates a process is ready to be started. - The white V in a green circle indicates that the process has finished, and there are graphs or data plots that are ready to be viewed. - • The error symbol indicates that a major problem has occurred and the process has stopped running and did not complete successfully.
 If you receive this error, you will likely not be able to proceed to subsequent steps in the analysis.
 In such a case you may need to contact the developers to help troubleshoot the error.
 You can contact them by navigating to the Contact Us link on the bottom of the home page.